Universal Translation Services

 7) Put your best foot forward

-One of your first hurdles in the field of translation, as you start looking for work, is finding out what employers are seeking from.
-Because the translation isn’t an industry with prescribed standards, there are few official qualifications that employers can ask for—however, it’s common knowledge that in most cases, employers prefer applicants who have graduated from accredited schools and have relevant prior experience.
+As you start looking for work, one of your first hurdles in the field of translation is finding out what employers are seeking.
+Because translation isn’t an industry with prescribed standards, there are few official qualifications that employers can ask for.
+However, it’s common knowledge that, in most cases, employers prefer applicants who have graduated from accredited schools and have relevant prior experience.
 Many companies also require you to pass an exam to demonstrate your proficiency in Japanese or one of its dialects.

 japanse translator tips